jmacd/opentelemetry-specification/specification/metrics-api.md

 Metric instruments are named.
 Regardless of the instrument kind, metric events include the instrument name, a numerical value, and an optional set of labels.
-Labels are key:value pairs associated with events describing various dimensions or categories that describe the event.
-The Metrics API supports applying explicit labels through the API itself, while labels can also be applied to metric events implicitly, through context and resources, as a benefit of OpenTelemetry.
+Labels are key:value pairs associated with events describing various dimensions or categories that describe thee event.
+The Metrics API supports applying explicit labels through the API itself, while labels can also be applied to metric events implicitly, through the current OpenTelemetry context and resources.

-### Handles
+### Handles and LabelSets

 Metric instruments support a _Handle_ interface.
 Metric handles are a pair consisting of an instrument and a specific set of pre-defined labels, allowing for efficient repeated measurements.
 The use of pre-defined labels is so important for performance that we make it a first-class concept in the API.

-A `LabelSet` is an API object, returned by the SDK through `Meter.DefineLabels`, that represents a set of recorded labels.
-Applications cannot read the labels belonging to a `LabelSet` object, they are simply a reference to a specific `Meter.DefineLabels` event.
+A `LabelSet` is an API object, returned by the SDK through `Meter.DefineLabels(labels)`, that represents a set of "witnessed" labels.
+Applications cannot read the labels belonging to a `LabelSet` object, they are simply a reference to a specific `Meter.DefineLabels()` event.

+Handles and LabelSets support different ways to achieve the same kind of optimization.
+Generally, there is a high cost associated with computing a canonicalized form of the label set that can be used as a map key, in order to look up a corresponding group entry for aggregation.
+Handles offer the most optimization potential, but require the programmer to allocate and store one handle per metric.
+LabelSets offer most of the optimization potential without managing one handle per metric.

 ### Export pipeline